He looked at me with complete seriousness and said, "When I grow up, I want to be a unicorn hunter."

 So my lovely wife knew, but friends mostly didn't and family definitely did not.

 And then, in the new year, I contact my doctor to get the results.
-She hasn't called me, so I figure everything is hunky-dory, but it's always a good idea to follow up.
+She hadn't called me, so I figure everything is hunky-dory, but it's always a good idea to follow up.

 When we finally talk she tells me that everything has come back fine, but...